isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Arts and Culture**

-Arts and culture stakeholders are to comply to measures stipulated in this <a href="https://go.gov.sg/nacsmrrequirements" target="_blank">document</a> [last updated on 19 Jun 20].
+Arts and culture stakeholders are to comply to measures stipulated in this <a href="https://go.gov.sg/nacsmrrequirements" target="_blank">document</a> [last updated on 3 Jul 20].
 You can also refer to the National Arts Council <a href="https://www.nac.gov.sg/whatwedo/support/sustaining-the-arts-during-covid-19/Arts-and-Culture-Sector-Advisories.html" target="_blank">website</a>.

-Museum stakeholders are to comply to measures stipulated in this <a href="https://go.gov.sg/nhbsmrrequirements" target="_blank">document</a> [last updated on 19 Jun 20].
+Museum stakeholders are to comply to measures stipulated in this <a href="https://go.gov.sg/nhbsmrrequirements" target="_blank">document</a> [last updated on 7 Jul 20].
 You can also refer to the National Heritage Board <a href="https://www.nhb.gov.sg/what-we-do/our-work/sector-development/museum-roundtable/public-advisory-on-covid-19" target="_blank">website</a>.

 #### **Attractions**